Bank of Melbourne Credit Cards

 About Bank of Melbourne Credit Cards

-Bank of Melbourne products are available nationwide and are serviceable at St.George branches outside Victoria, and BankSA branches in South Australia and of course online.
-Credit cards are useable wherever they are accepted and all card management of payments and transactions can be done through internet banking.
-You don't need to live in Victoria to benefit from the great introductory offers.
+Bank of Melbourne products are available nationwide and can be serviced at St.George branches outside Victoria, BankSA branches in South Australia, and of course online.
+Credit cards can be used wherever they are accepted, and all payment and transaction management can be done through internet banking.
+You don’t need to live in Victoria to take advantage of the great introductory offers.

 History